kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 certificate (and the corresponding private key) for use with the rest of the handshake.

-If this extension is not present, the `kem_ciphertext` extension MUST not be present as well.
+If this extension is not present, the `kem_encapsulation` extension MUST not be present as well.
 If present, it will be ignored.

 ### Implicit Authentication Messages

-As discussed, KEMTLS generally uses a common set of messages for implicit authentication and key confirmation: Certificate and KEMCiphertext.
+As discussed, KEMTLS generally uses a common set of messages for implicit authentication and key confirmation: Certificate and KEMEncapsulation.

 The computations for the Authentication messages take the following inputs: